K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator: Bulk

-The nonmagnetic band structure along different high-symmetry directions of the BZ is shown in Fig.~\ref{fig1}(c).
-It is found to be metallic with multiple band crossings at the Fermi level.
-A striking feature of the band structure is the presence of multiple `flat' bands near the Fermi level along the $S-Y$ and $R-T$ directions.
-These flat bands result in VHSs in the density of states (DOS) [see right panel of Fig.~\ref{fig1}(c)] which often lead to different many-body instabilities in the lattice, charge, and spin channels\cite{PhysRevB.56.3159,PhysRevLett.78.1343,PhysRevB.35.3359}.
-These VHSs could be responsible for stabilizing the AFM state in K$_2$CoS$_2$.
+The nonmagnetic band structure of bulk K$_2$CoS$_2$ is shown in Fig.~\ref{fig1}(c).
+It is seen to be metallic with several band-crossings at the Fermi level.
+A striking feature is the presence of multiple `flat' bands near the Fermi level along the $S-Y$ and $R-T$ directions and the associated VHSs in the density of states (DOS) [right panel of Fig.~\ref{fig1}(c)], which could drive many-body instabilities in the lattice, charge, and spin channels\cite{PhysRevB.56.3159,PhysRevLett.78.1343,PhysRevB.35.3359}.
+These VHSs could also stabilize the AFM state in K$_2$CoS$_2$.

-The band structure of K$_2$CoS$_2$ in the in-plane AFM configuration is shown in Fig.~\ref{fig1}(d).
-It displays an insulating state with a relatively large bandgap of $\sim 2.69$ eV.
-We find that the SOC has a negligible effect on the overall band structure owing to the lighter constituent atoms of K$_2$CoS$_2$.
-However, the inclusion of SOC in the calculations is essential to break the $SU(2)$ spin-rotation symmetry and unraveling the anisotropic magnetic ground state \cite{guo1991,tung2007}.
-The onsite Hubbard interactions arising from the Co-$d$ orbitals in conjugation with the breaking of the $SU(2)$ symmetry play a very significant role in determining the electronic and magnetic properties of the ground state.
+Figure ~\ref{fig1}(d) shows the band structure for the AFM magnetic configuration of K$_2$CoS$_2$.
+It is seen to be insulating with a relatively large bandgap of $\sim 2.69$ eV.
+Notably, the SOC has a negligible effect on the band structure here although its inclusion is key for breaking the $SU(2)$ spin-rotation symmetry and stabilizing the anisotropic magnetic ground state\cite{guo1991,tung2007}.